discreetlogcontracts/dlcspecs/Protocol.md

   - set undefined bits in `contract_flags` to 0.
   - ensure the `chain_hash` value identifies the chain it wishes to open the contract within.
   - set `funding_pubkey` to a valid secp256k1 pubkey in compressed format.
-  - set `total_collateral_satoshis` greater than or equal to 1000.
+  - set `total_collateral_satoshis` to a value greater than or equal to 1000.
-  - set `contract_maturity_cltv` and `contract_timeout_cltv` to either both be UNIX timestamps, or both be block heights as distinguished in [BIP 65](https://github.com/bitcoin/bips/blob/master/bip-0065.mediawiki).
+  - set `contract_maturity_bound` and `contract_timeout` to either both be UNIX timestamps, or both be block heights as distinguished in [BIP 65](https://github.com/bitcoin/bips/blob/master/bip-0065.mediawiki).
-  - set `contract_maturity_cltv` to be less than `contract_timeout_cltv`.
+  - set `contract_maturity_bound` to be less than `contract_timeout`.

 The sending node SHOULD:

-  - set `feerate_per_vb` to at least the rate it estimates would cause the transaction to be immediately included in a block.
+  - set `feerate_per_kw` to at least the rate it estimates would cause the transaction to be immediately included in a block.
-  - set `contract_maturity_cltv` to the earliest expected oracle signature time.
+  - set `contract_maturity_bound` to the earliest expected oracle signature time.
-  - set `contract_timeout_cltv` sufficiently long after `contract_maturity_cltv` to allow for late oracle signatures and other delays to closing the contract.
+  - set `contract_timeout` sufficiently long after `contract_maturity_bound` to allow for late oracle signatures and other delays to closing the contract.

 The receiving node MUST: